JensMakerAdventures/BottlePlayingRobot/README.md

 # BottlePlayingRobot
-Arduino code for my garbage wine bottle playing machine.
+Arduino code and model files for my garbage wine bottle playing machine.
 The .ino file is for the arduino.
 I used an Arduino Uno.
 The .FCStd is for FreeCAD.
 I used version 0.20.2

 Check out the accompanying video: https://studio.youtube.com/video/ByjY7Y63W9s